diambra/docs/content/_index.en.md

 ```shell
 Correct ROM file for Dead Or Alive ++, sha256 = d95855c7d8596a90f0b8ca15725686567d767a9a3f93a8896b489a160e705c4e
 ```

-{{% notice tip %}}
-To avoid specifying ROMs path at every run, you can define the environment variable `DIAMBRAROMSPATH=your/roms/local/path`, either temporarily in your current shell/prompt session, or permanently in your profile (e.g. on linux in `~/.bashrc`).
-{{% /notice %}}

 {{% notice warning %}}
 Make sure to check out our <a href="https://diambra.ai/terms" target="_blank">Terms of Use</a>, and in particular Section 7.
 By using the software, you accept the in full.</span></ins>